Police: Nashville shooter bought 7 guns before school attack

 The website of The Covenant School, a Presbyterian school founded in 2001, lists a Katherine Koonce as the head of the school.
 Her LinkedIn profile says she has led the school since July 2016.
 Peak was a substitute teacher, and Hill was a custodian, according to investigators.

+Koonce was remembered as someone who would run toward danger, not away from it.

+“I guarantee you if there were kids missing (during the shooting), Katherine was looking for them,” friend Jackie Bailey said.
+“And that’s probably how she got in the way — just trying to do something for somebody else.
+She would give up her own life in order to save somebody else’s.”

-The Covenant School, founded as a ministry of Covenant Presbyterian Church, is in the affluent Green Hills neighborhood just south of downtown Nashville.
-The school has about 200 students from preschool through sixth grade, as well as roughly 50 staff members.
+Founded as a ministry of Covenant Presbyterian Church, the school is in the affluent Green Hills neighborhood just south of downtown Nashville.
+It has about 200 students from preschool through sixth grade and roughly 50 staff members.

 President Joe Biden said he had spoken to the police chief, mayor and senators in Tennessee.
 He pleaded with Congress to pass stronger gun safety laws, including a ban on “assault weapons.”